RanchoHam/createBridge/README.md

 ### Installing

 * How/where to download this shell script
-* If necessary, clone the pidp11 repository andZZ run the install script to download 211bsd+
+* If necessary, clone the pidp11 repository and run the install script to download 211bsd+
 ```
 cd /opt
 sudo git clone https://github.com/obsolescence/pidp11.git